|

 style behavior by default, and thus MADV_HUGEPAGE is

 normally not necessary.
-It is mostly intended for
+It is mostly intended for embedded

-embedded systems, where MADV_HUGEPAGE-style behavior may
+systems, where MADV_HUGEPAGE-style behavior may not be

-this flag can be used in order to selectively enable THP.
+flag can be used in order to selectively enable THP.

 Whenever MADV_HUGEPAGE is used, it should always be in

-regions of memory with an access pattern that the
+regions of memory with an access pattern that the developer

-memory footprint of the application when transparent
+footprint of the application when transparent hugepages are

-hugepages are enabled.
+enabled.

 Since Linux 5.4, automatic scan of eligible areas and